tytydraco/yessleep/out/Sakoya_The_Japanese_Pop_Sensation_Nobody_Remembers.md

 Then she just broke down.
 She just kept mumbling to herself saying... *"it was a mistake, I was foolish... it was a mistake..."* obviously something was wrong, but she wouldn't talk about it and I had no idea what to do.

-I phoned Rin, to let him know, and then I brought her home.
+I phoned Rin to let him know, and then I brought her home.

 *He called me the next morning.*

 Sayaka was missing, and I had been the last person to see her.
 Rin had gone to her house early and she wasn't there.
 He contacted her family and friends but none of them knew where she was.

 The police grilled me for hours asking me what I knew... why had I met up with her?
-I told them about the pale man and the 'stalker' from the cafe but I could tell they didn't trust me.
-I was a *westerner* and the last person to see her.
+I told them about the pale man and the 'stalker' from the cafe but it was obvious they didn't trust me.
+I was a *foreigner* and the last person to see her.

 *I was the suspect.*